What Is Creatine?

 In an exciting twist, creatine has been observed to play a supporting role in this process.

-By improving cellular function and promoting muscular health - think stronger muscles that are more efficient at utilizing glucose - creatine indirectly regulates your body's overall blood sugar levels.
+By improving cellular function and promoting muscular health because stronger muscles are more efficient at utilizing glucose, creatine indirectly regulates your body's overall blood sugar levels.

 Understanding The Role Of Creatine In High-Intensity Exercise